cledic/cortex-a9/README.md

 To compile and run **QEMU** I use the BASH shell that Octave have installed on my PC.
 I modify the Makefile accordirly.

 # RUN the software
 To run the software I use the command `make qemu`.
-The make run `qemu-system-arm -M vexpress-a9 -serial mon:stdio -kernel bin/kernel.elf`.
+The `make` command execute: `qemu-system-arm -M vexpress-a9 -serial mon:stdio -kernel bin/kernel.elf`.

 ![alt text](https://github.com/cledic/cortex-a9/blob/master/neon_docs/cortex-a9_qemu.PNG "How run qemu")

 # DEBUG the software
 To debug I use `make dqemu` and, on a second bash shell, I run: `arm-linux-gnueabihf-gdb -se bin/kernel.elf -x gdb_cmd.txt`.
 At this point, I set a breakpoint with the `b 77` comamnd, and issue the `c` command to `continue`.
 Then I use the `si` command to `step-into`.
 The GDB is configured to show the assembler line.
+See the content of the file: `gdb_cmd.txt`.

 ![alt text](https://github.com/cledic/cortex-a9/blob/master/neon_docs/cortex-a9_qemu_gdb.PNG "How run gdb with qemu")